mavryk-network/ledger-app-mavryk-wallet/app/docs/apdu.md

 ## Example

-Here is an example of an APDU message from the ledger-app-tezos-wallet
+Here is an example of an APDU message from the ledger-app-mavryk-wallet
 tests:

 > 0x8003000011048000002c800006c18000000080000000